japila-books/spark-sql-internals/docs/physical-operators/GenerateUnsafeProjection.md

 * `ExpressionEncoder` is requested to spark-sql-ExpressionEncoder.md#extractProjection[initialize the internal UnsafeProjection]

-* `FileFormat` is requested to spark-sql-FileFormat.md#buildReaderWithPartitionValues[build a data reader with partition column values appended]
+* `FileFormat` is requested to [build a data reader with partition column values appended](../FileFormat.md#buildReaderWithPartitionValues)

-* `OrcFileFormat` is requested to spark-sql-OrcFileFormat.md#buildReaderWithPartitionValues[build a data reader with partition column values appended]
+* `OrcFileFormat` is requested to [build a data reader with partition column values appended](../spark-sql-OrcFileFormat.md#buildReaderWithPartitionValues)

-* `ParquetFileFormat` is requested to spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues[build a data reader with partition column values appended]
+* `ParquetFileFormat` is requested to [build a data reader with partition column values appended](../spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues)

 * `GroupedIterator` is requested for `keyProjection`